 Quality is our primary concern, and we are committed to the safety of our patients and our team members.

-Quality in healthcare is generally described as collecting and analyzing clinical data over a period of time.
+Quality in health care is generally described as collecting and analyzing clinical data over a period of time.
 Measuring quality data enables us to visualize area where we are providing the best care for our patients and identify areas where we can improve.

-Safe: A secure environment free of medical errors during stay.
+Our focus is to provide our patients with quality health care that is safe.
+A secure environment free of medical errors during stay.

 All hospitals are not the same.
 There are differences in experience, approach to patient care and level of the technologies and therapies.
 UT Medical Center’s quality outcomes are continually demonstrated through its experience, recognition and quality care based on our commitment to patient safety and quality as well as each person’s customer service experience.

-Asking questions is the most important thing you can do when concerns arise about the quality of your healthcare.
+Asking questions is the most important thing you can do when concerns arise about the quality of your health care.

 As an academic medical center, UT Medical Center must stay ahead of the curve.
 We take our quality of care, safety and service seriously.
 The results?
 Patient care excellence recognized by organizations across the country.
 We participate in a number of public surveys and quality assurance initiatives that have recognized the medical center’s high quality patient care and safety excellence.